IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/01_intro.md

 > ...
 How are usually changes tracked?

-The continuous iteration between ideas or requirements collection, their implementation, deployment and monitoring of and application is at the core of DevOps acitivities.
+The continuous iteration between ideas or requirements collection, their implementation, deployment and monitoring of an application, is at the core of DevOps acitivities.

 > [!NOTE]
 >